Drive-P2D: A Progressive Perception-to-Decision Benchmark for VLMs in Autonomous Driving: Drive-P2D

 \subsection{Data Source and Filtering}

-\textbf{Data source.} We construct our benchmark from three widely used driving datasets—nuScenes, KITTI, and BDD100K \cite{caesar2020nuscenes, geiger2013vision, yu2020bdd100k}—focusing on front-facing images.
-The integration of these datasets spans multiple regions and diverse driving environments.
-This diversity mitigates dataset-specific bias and enhances the coverage of real-world driving conditions.
-Since we attach multiple task-specific questions to the same driving scene, a single image may correspond to multiple questions across different tasks; Appendix~\ref{app:datasets-usage} summarizes the dataset profiles (regions, scene types, and task coverage) together with the image / QA usage statistics.
+\textbf{Data source.} We construct our benchmark from three widely used driving datasets—nuScenes, KITTI, and BDD100K \cite{geiger2013vision, caesar2020nuscenes, yu2020bdd100k}—focusing on front-facing images.
+The integration of these datasets spans multiple regions and driving environments.
+This diversity mitigates dataset-specific bias and enhances the coverage of driving conditions.
+Since we attach multiple task-specific questions to the same driving scene, a single image may correspond to multiple questions across tasks; Appendix~\ref{app:datasets-usage} summarizes the dataset profiles and statistics.

 \textbf{Data filtering.} For quality control, we employ a similarity-based filtering procedure.
 We compute image embeddings using a pretrained ResNet-50 \cite{he2016deep} with global average pooled representations and construct candidate pairs based on cosine similarity.
 Pairs exceeding a similarity threshold of 0.9 are treated as near-duplicate cases and removed to reduce redundancy.